 - Bristol Myers Squibb: $111,000

-To get your career rolling in hospital administration and management, consider a bachelor of science in healthcare administration.
-Southern New Hampshire University offers this degree with specializations in health information management (also called healthcare informatics), and patient safety and quality.
+To get your career rolling in hospital administration and healthcare management, consider a bachelor of science in healthcare administration.
+Southern New Hampshire University offers this degree with specializations in health information management (also called healthcare informatics degree), and patient safety and quality.
 Expect courses in healthcare finance, healthcare economics, healthcare delivery systems, healthcare administration, epidemiology, population health, and organizational behavior.

 Experienced healthcare managers and hospital managers who want to move to the top of their profession or workplace often will want to earn a master’s degree.
 Typical choices are a master of healthcare administration (MHA) or a master of healthcare management.
 Both of these popular degrees are applicable to hospital management.